pipegalera/pipegalera/README.md

 # Hi there, I'm Pipe 👋

-I'm a recent graduate from the Master in Economics at the University of Copenhagen.
+I'm a recent graduate from the Master in Economics from the University of Copenhagen.

 I have public repositories with some of the projects I have been working on, including websites and statistical/econometrical projects written in Python, R or STATA.